 Treating Substance Abuse and Addiction

 At DBT Psychological Services of Long Island, we are experts in treating high-risk behaviors and negative consequences of substance abuse, addiction, and co-occurring mental health disorders.
 Dr. Lehnert has taught and practiced DBT since 1995.
-She has helped countless women and men recover from their substance abuse, using the most up-to-date and effective therapies available.
+She has helped countless youths, women and men, both young and old adults, recover from their substance abuse, using the most up-to-date and effective therapies and programs available.